Commander-in-chief: Austria

+Azerbaijan

+The Supreme Commander-in-Chief of the Azerbaijani Armed Forces is the President of Azerbaijan.

 Barbados

-According to the Constitution of Barbados, the president of Barbados is the commander-in-chief of Barbados Defense Force.
-Between 1966 and 2021, prior to the transition to a republican system, the monarch of Barbados, Queen Elizabeth II, was head of the Defense Force, with the governor-general of Barbados as her viceroy.
+According to the Constitution of Barbados, the president of Barbados is the commander-in-chief of Barbados Defence Force.
+Between 1966 and 2021, prior to the transition to a republican system, the monarch of Barbados, Queen Elizabeth II, was head of the Defence Force, with the governor-general of Barbados as her viceroy.
 The president adopted these powers.

 Bangladesh

 First President Sheikh Mujibur Rahman was the supreme commander of all the armed forces of the republic.
 In absence of him, then vice president Syed Nazrul Islam was acting president and acting supreme commander of all the armed forces of the republic.

-The commander-in-chief of Bangladesh Armed Forces is the president, although executive power and responsibility for national defense resides with the prime minister.
+The commander-in-chief of Bangladesh Armed Forces is the president, although executive power and responsibility for national defence resides with the prime minister.
 This is discharged through the Ministry of Defence, headed by the minister of defence, which provides the policy framework and resources to the Armed Forces to discharge their responsibilities in the context of the defence of the country.

 The first commander-in-chief, General M. A. G. Osmani, during Bangladesh Liberation War in 1971, who was commander of Muktibahini/Bangladesh Forces, reinstated to active duty by official BD government order, which after independence was gazetted in 1972.
 He retired on 7 April 1972 and relinquished all authority and duties to the president of Bangladesh.

 Belarus

 President Alexander Lukashenko wearing the official uniform of the commander-in-Chief of the Armed Forces of Belarus.

 The president of Belarus is the commander-in-chief of the Belarusian Armed Forces (Галоўнакамандуючы Узброенымі Сіламі Рэспублікі Беларусь).
-The Belarusian commander in chief has an official uniform befitting of the rank, which the president wears on official occasion and ceremonies in relation to the military.
+The Belarusian commander in chief has an official uniform and insignia befitting of the rank, which the president wears on official occasion and ceremonies in relation to the military.
 The role of commander in chief is laid out in Article 28 of the Constitution of Belarus, which states that he/she has the authority to "appoint and dismiss the high command of the Armed Forces".